-- (1) All PSUs outstanding at December 31, 2017 and December 31, 2016 are unvested PSUs. - (2) Includes 303,492 PSUs granted in 2015 that are earned based on the Company's achievement of EPS during the three-year performance period which ends December 31, 2017 and are subject to the requisite service period which ended February 1, 2018. - (3) Includes 449,303 PSUs granted in 2016 that are earned based on the Company's achievement of EPS during the three-year performance period which ends December 31, 2018 and are subject to the requisite service period which ends February 1, 2019. - (4) Includes 247,204 PSUs granted in 2017 that may be earned based on the Company's achievement of EPS during the three-year performance period which ends December 31, 2019 and are subject to the requisite service period which ends February 1, 2020.
+- (1) All PSUs outstanding at December 31, 2018 and December 31, 2017 are unvested PSUs. - Includes 441,370 PSUs granted in 2016 that are earned based on the Company's achievement of earnings per share ("EPS") during the three-year performance period which ends December 31, 2018 and are - Includes 441,370 F3Us granted in 2017 that are earned based on the Company's achievement of EPS during the three-year performance period which ends December 31, 2019 and are subject to the (3) requisite service period which ends February 1, 2020 - Includes 249,172 PSUs granted in 2018 that may be earned based on the Company's achievement of EPS during the three-year performance period which ends December 31, 2020 and are subject to the requisite service period which ends February 1, 2021

 Compensation cost associated with PSUs is determined based on the number of instruments granted, the fair value on the date of grant and the performance factor.
 The fair value is amortized on a straight-line basis, net of estimated forfeitures, over the requisite service period.
-Each PSU outstanding at December 31, 2017 is a restricted stock instrument that is subject to additional conditions and constitutes a contingent and unsecured promise by the Company to pay up to 1.5 shares per unit of the Company's common stock on the conversion date for the PSU, contingent on the number of PSUs to be issued.
+Each PSU outstanding at December 31, 2018 is a restricted stock instrument that is subject to additional conditions and constitutes a contingent and unsecured promise by the Company to pay up to 1.5 shares per unit of the Company's common stock on the conversion date for the PSU, contingent on the number of PSUs to be issued.
 PSUs have a performance period of three years and a vesting period of three years.
 The requisite service period of an award, having both performance and service conditions, is the longest of the explicit, implicit and derived service periods.